Mid Cheshire Hospitals NHS Foundation Trust

 Mid Cheshire Hospitals NHS Foundation Trust (MCHFT) is an acute hospital trust in Cheshire.
-It runs Leighton Hospital in Crewe, Victoria Infirmary in Northwich and Elmhurst Intermediate Care Centre in Winsford.
-MCHFT became registered as a Foundation Trust on 1 April 2008, following authorisation by the independent regulator, Monitor.
-The trust is currently under the leadership of chair Dennis Dunn MBE JP DL and chief executive Ian Moston.
+It runs Leighton Hospital in Crewe, Victoria Infirmary in Northwich, and Elmhurst Intermediate Care Centre in Winsford.
+MCHFT was established as an NHS Trust in April 1991, and became an NHS Foundation Trust in April 2008.
+The trust is currently led by Chair of the Board of Directors Dennis Dunn and CEO Ian Moston.

-Services are provided to a population of approximately 300,000 living in and around Alsager, Crewe, Congleton, Knutsford, Middlewich, Nantwich, Northwich, Sandbach and Winsford.
-The Trust is registered with the Care Quality Commission (CQC), without conditions, and provides acute, maternity, child health and intermediate care services.
+Registered with the Care Quality Commission (CQC), the Trust provides acute, maternity, child health and intermediate care services to a population of approximately 300,000 living in and around Alsager, Crewe, Congleton, Knutsford, Middlewich, Nantwich, Northwich, Sandbach, and Winsford.

 Performance

-In October 2014, the Trust and its three sites underwent a comprehensive inspection by the Care Quality Commission.
-The report into their findings was published in January 2015, and provided the Trust with an overall rating of "Good".
+The CQC made a comprehensive inspection of the Trust and its three sites in October 2014.
+Its report, published in January 2015, gave the Trust an overall "good" rating.